Over the last few years, I’ve been on a lot of podcasts (for a complete list, see here).

 One last thing…

 It’s important to know what you need to charge in order to hit your annual income goal.
-I’ve created a new freelance rate calculator that can help you figure out exactly what you should be charging at a minimum, along with some suggestions on how to get there.
+Check out my free email course that can help you figure out exactly what you should be charging, along with some suggestions on how to get there.